Frequently Asked Questions

 It is of course wrong to claim universal verifiability, or any verifiability at all for that matter, without a proof of security relative to a rigorous definition of security.
 Surprisingly, some vendors, and even researchers, pitch such proposals as "verifiable" anyway.

-There are other mix-nets that use non-interactive zero-knowledge proofs in an attempt to be universally verifiable, indeed, we know of at least two research prototypes that have implemented the proof of a shuffle that we invented, namely Helios and UniVote.
+There are other mix-nets that use non-interactive zero-knowledge proofs in an attempt to be universally verifiable, indeed, we know of at least one research prototype that has implemented the proof of a shuffle that we invented, namely UniVote.

 However, no other implementation has a formal specification of the format of the non-interactive zero-knowledge proof of correctness.
 Our description is mature and several years old and has been used by multiple undergraduates to implement stand-alone verifiers without access to the source code.
 Thus, we know that it is correct.

-We think it is wrong to claim universal verifiability if the independent auditor needs the source code to implement a verifier.
+We think it is wrong to claim universal verifiability if the protocol is not provably secure or if an independent auditor needs the source code to implement a verifier.

 A list of the main protocols are listed here, but please keep in mind that for some of the cited papers there is follow-up work that improve the constructions, broaden applications, and perform a more careful analysis.
 We have chosen to cite the papers that introduce the core ideas.
 Furthermore, we have modified the implementation of several of these protocols for efficiency and to allow us to write better code.